 It might feel overwhelming, or even disingenuous, to personally thank every customer with every order—and as your business grows, it will be impossible to manage all by yourself.
 For that reason, it can be helpful to segment customers into the groups that you’d like to prioritize.

 For example, handing out a swanky gift package with every order is a surefire way to blow your budget.
-But segmenting high value customers and sending them a handwritten note with a branded gift can cement an already positive relationship.
-Here’s a few ways you can group your customers for different tiers of thank yous:
+But segmenting high-value customers and sending them a handwritten note with a branded gift can cement an already positive relationship.
+Here are a few ways you can group your customers for different tiers of thank yous: